Skip to main content

 • Author of multiple well-received books, including Ecumenical Perspectives Five Centuries after Luther's Reformation, and Communion Ecclesiology: Visions and Versions.

-• Instructor in UD's CORE program for many years, has directed or co-directed five doctoral dissertations, and continues to be an innovative and well-loved teacher, most recently in piloting the Religious Studies Department's new hybrid M.A. programs
+• Instructor in UD's CORE program for many years, has directed or co-directed five doctoral dissertations, and continued to be an innovative and well-loved teacher, most recently in piloting the Religious Studies Department's new hybrid M.A. programs

 • Member of the Roman Catholic-Methodist dialogue and member of the College Theology Society board, as well as numerous service activities on behalf of the department, college and university